-The reason I stayed with this group of players was not because I had a good chance to receive rogue loot nor was it because I needed access to a group to do research.
-I honestly believed I had found the most caring, laid-back, and reflective raid group going to Molten Core.
-I think many raid members shared similar notions, since, generally speaking, the events that happened that night were seen as a fluke.
+The raid members' values of friendship and ability to reflect and realign were clearly evident on the forums the day after, as the events that happened that night were seen as a fluke.
 One raid member said, "I personal[ly] find what happened tonight to be just plane [sic] old rotten luck.
 We had a bad run tonight and people where [sic] getting tired and a situation accrued."
 In light of this view, players were emphasizing the family nature of our raid group and how it is natural for people to sometimes disagree with each other.
 Another player said: